-type of contagious disease, c.
-1600, from plural of mump "a grimace" (1590s), originally a verb, "to whine like a beggar" (1580s), from Dutch mompen "to cheat, deceive," originally probably "to mumble, whine," of imitative origin.
-The infectious disease probably so called in reference to swelling of the salivary glands of the face and/or to painful difficulty swallowing.
-Mumps also was used from 17c. to mean "a fit of melancholy."
+type of contagious disease characterized by inflammation of the glands, c.
+1600, from plural of mump "a grimace" (1590s), originally a verb, "to whine or mutter like a beggar" (1580s), from Dutch mompen "to cheat, deceive," originally probably "to mumble, whine" and of imitative origin (compare mum (interj.), mumble).
+The infectious disease probably was so called in reference to swelling of the salivary glands of the face and/or to painful difficulty swallowing.
+Mumps also was used from 17c. to mean "a fit of melancholy, sullenness, silent displeasure."